What is a Rhinoplasty?

 Am I a good candidate for Nose Surgery?

-A good candidate for a nose surgery have finished their facial growth.
+A good candidate for a nose surgery has finished their facial growth.
 Girls should typically be at least 15 or 16 years old; boys should be at least 17 or 18.
 Patients considering rhinoplasty should be in overall good health and not smoke.
 It is important that candidates have realistic expectations about what rhinoplasty can do.

 Although undergoing rhinoplasty may boost self-confidence, it should not be viewed as a cure-all for personality or relationship issues, and should not be the result of social pressure.